Good customer service definition, best practices, and examples

 Provide clear, accessible support channels on social media.
 This should also include traditional customer service channels such as a user-friendly website, responsive chat, and a well-staffed call center to make sure customers can easily get the help they need.

-Having a weak online presence hurts your brand and limits your ability to engage with customers.
+A big chunk of the global population is online these days, which means nearly everyone.
+Having a weak online presence hurts your brand and limits your ability to engage with customers and manage customer service operations effectively.

 “If you make customers unhappy in the physical world, they might each tell six friends.
-If you make customers unhappy on the internet, they can each tell 6,000.”
+If you make customers unhappy on the internet, they can each tell 6,000.” – Jeff Bezos

 That’s right, times have changed.
 Our voices are amplified with the power of social media through the ocean of the internet, and some people really take advantage of that.